rahmiy/OSCP-60days/README.md

 OSCP (No more tools is required.)

 REAL LIFE PENETRATION TESTING EXPERIENCE...!!

 IT WAS AN AMAZING JOURNEY...!!

 NOW MISSING OSCP...!

-LEARNED
+# OSCP MANTRA

+1. Enumeration

-#Try Harder
+2. Try Harder

+NOTE:

+Enumeration is Key ....

 =========================================